tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US135_CheckFamilyOrFamilyMemberCashAccountBalance.md

 CheckCashAccountBalanceController --> Application : has

-CheckCashAccountBalanceController -----> AccountService : creates
+CheckCashAccountBalanceController -----> AccountService : calls
-Application --> FamilyService : has
+CheckCashAccountBalanceController --> FamilyService : calls
 FamilyService --> Family : has list
 Family --> FamilyMember : has list
 FamilyMember -> CashAccount : has